mathewajk/LingTube/README.md

 python3 base/1-scrape-channels.py $channel_url_list.txt
 ```

-To scrape a single channel or multiple channels from (a) video URL(s) into an "ungrouped" sub-folder, use video URLs instead of channel URLs as in:
+To scrape a single channel or multiple channels from video URL(s) into an "ungrouped" sub-folder, use video URLs instead of channel URLs as in:

 ```
 python3 base/1-scrape-channels.py $video_url